vmware/vic/doc/user_doc/vic_installation/vch_installer_examples.md

 - You direct traffic between ESXi hosts, vCenter Server, and the virtual container host to a specific network by specifying the `management-network` option.
 If you do not specify the `management-network` option, the virtual container host uses the bridge network for management traffic.
 - You direct the traffic between container VMs and between container VMs and the virtual container host to a specific network by specifying the `bridge-network` option.
 This option is mandatory in environments with more than one ESXi host.

-To specify networking options, you must provide the name of a network or private port group that exists on the ESXi host before you deploy a virtual container host.
-For information about creating a private port group, see [Create a Private Port Group for Virtual Container Hosts](create_a_private_port_group_for_vch.md).
+To specify networking options, you must provide the name of a distributed port group that exists in your vCenter Server environment before you deploy a virtual container host.
+For information about how to create a distributed virtual switch and port group, see *Network Requirements* in [Environment Prerequisites for vSphere Integrated Containers Installation](vic_installation_prereqs.md#networkreqs).

 In addition to the mandatory options for deployment to a cluster, this example sets the vCenter Single Sign-On user and password, specifies different networks for the different types of traffic, and gives the virtual container host a custom name, `vch1`.